kjkasi/EasyNetQWiki/Documentation/A-Note-on-Versioning.md

-**EasyNetQ is alpha software**.
-It is under heavy development with frequent changes both to the internals and to the public API.
+**EasyNetQ is beta software**.
+It has been used successfully in production by many companies, but be aware that it is under development with frequent changes both to the internals and to the public API.
+You should regression test each update.
 The developers follow the following versioning scheme:

 &lt;major&gt;.&lt;minor&gt;.&lt;patch&gt;.&lt;build-number&gt;